VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 Warning ⚠️
 The notes are just ideas I got or learned reading the book.
 They don't represent or substitute the book.
-I may have understand Kent wrong.
+I may have understood Kent wrong.

 ## Notes